Skip to main content

 The water sparkles in the great Engelbecken at St. Michael’s Church.
 A fairy-tale Indian fountain splashes.
 Take a walk along the former canal.

-In 1825, the idea was first mooted of building a waterway through Luisenstadt, at that time a suburb of Berlin.
-Fifteen years later, the King of Prussia commissioned the town planner Lenné to design a connection to reduce the traffic on the river Spree.
-The real reason for the construction project, however, was to occupy the city’s many unemployed.
-Work began on the 2-kilometre-long canal between the Landwehrkanal and the Spree in 1848.
-Four turbulent years later, the project was completed and the first ship passed through the new waterway, which led straight to St. Michael’s Church, and turned just before it into the Engelbecken.
+In 1825, the idea of building a waterway through Luisenstadt, at the time a suburb of Berlin, was first mooted.
+Fifteen years later, city planner Lenné was commissioned by the Prussian king to draw up a design for connecting and relieving the Spree.
+However, the real reason for this was to employ the many unemployed people in the city with a building project.
+Construction of the 2 kilometre-long canal between the Landwehr Canal and the Spree began in 1848.
+Four turbulent years later, the work is completed and the first ships pass along the new waterway, which heads straight for St Michael's Church before turning off into the Engelbecken.

 The canal is filled in again

-The best way to explore the garden is to take a walk.
-The route runs from the Schillingbrücke on the Spree and then along Engeldamm, Leuschnerdamm, Legiendamm and Erkelenzdamm to the Urbanhafen on the Landwehrkanal.
+The best way to get to know the gardens is to go for a walk.
+The route runs from the Schillingbrücke bridge on the Spree via Engeldamm, Leuschnerdamm, Legiendamm and Erkelenzdamm to the Urbanhafen harbour in the Landwehr Canal.